jacebenson/cedar/docs/docs/how-to/oauth.md

 ## The `/oauth` Function

-We can have Redwood generate a shell of our new function for us:
+We can have Cedar generate a shell of our new function for us:

 ```bash
 yarn rw g function oauth